voldemortX/Cryptology_Notes/README.md

 Implemented a variation of MD5(*Results are somewhat inconsistent with popular implementations*) based on C++ library **bitset**

 A popular implementation by bit-wise operations are included as **md5_std.cpp**

+## 4. Stream ciphers on JPEG by C++
+Implemented various stream ciphers to encode JPEG while retaining it's file format

+Encoded only the DC coefficients

 ***All codes simply aim to build an understanding of basic cryptology, thus not recommended for practical use***